 Do note that if you have set the power button to Do Nothing, via Power Options, the pending disk writes will not be saved.

-If you wish, you can make Windows 8 write the registry modifications immediately to disk.
-For this you will need to use the RegFlush API.
-However this operation is expensive in terms of resources used and may affect your systems performance.
+If you wish, you can make Windows write the registry modifications immediately to disk.
+For this, you will need to use the RegFlush API.
+However, this operation is expensive in terms of resources used and may affect your system’s performance.

-KB2784761 say that this is therefore done this way, to maximize the performance in Windows 8.
+KB2784761 says that this is therefore done this way, to maximize the performance in Windows 11/10.